PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming

 \subsubsection{Optimization Model with Gurobi}

 On the other hand, we provide \texttt{optGrbModel} to create an optimization model with \gurobipy{}.
 Unlike \texttt{optModel}, \texttt{optGrbModel} is more lightweight but less flexible for users.
-Let us use the following optimization model \eqref{equa:example} as an example, where $c_i$ is an unknown cost coefficient:
+To illustrate, consider the following optimization model \eqref{equa:example}, where $c_i$ represents an unknown objective function coefficient: